AMLLLS/liquidfy-waiting/README.md

-# Liquify Coming Soon Page
+# Liquidfy Coming Soon Page

-A modern, interactive coming soon page for Liquify with email collection and database storage.
+A modern, interactive coming soon page for Liquidfy with email collection and database storage.

 ## Features